JohnBurke4/Pi-Security-Camera/README.md

 A folder called "footage" should be created when running the program.
 This houses all the pictures taken.

-**The program will overrite old pictures every time it is restarted**
+**The program will overwrite old pictures every time it is restarted**

 ## License